-Judaica Europeana 2.0: a new aggregation platform for Jewish heritage content
+Judaica Europeana 2.0: the aggregation platform for Jewish heritage content to Europeana

-Pavel Kats looks back on the accomplishments of the Europeana Generic Services project Judaica Europeana 2.0, and discusses how the project consortium has revived the Judaica Europeana aggregator.
+Pavel Kats looks back on the accomplishments of the Europeana Generic Services project Judaica Europeana 2.0, and discusses how the project consortium has renewed the aggregation of Jewish heritage content to Europeana.

 From Judaica Europeana to Judaica Europeana 2.0

 Judaica Europeana, which ran from 2010 to 2012, was one of Europeana’s first aggregation projects.
 It aimed to add content from Jewish heritage institutions in Europe, the United States and Israel to Europeana, and in total digitised and uploaded 3.7 million items to the platform.